Skip to main content

 Step 3: Create the ArUco Marker Spawner

-The ArUco marker spawner is a ROS 2 launch file that uses ros_gz_sim’s gz_spawn_model.launch.py to place markers in the simulation.
+The ArUco marker spawner is a ROS 2 launch file that uses ros_gz_sim’s gz_spawn_model.launch.py to place markers in the simulation at runtime.

 # tb_worlds/launch/aruco_marker_spawner.launch.py